connectivecpp/chops-net-ip/README.md

 - The indirect memory leaks reported by address sanitizer have been fixed.
 - A more consistent approach to exceptions and error returns is now in place for the `basic_io_interface` and `basic_net_entity` methods.

+- UDP multicast support is the top priority for the next feature to be implemented.
+- Strand design and support is under consideration.
+- Multiple compiler support is under way.
+- CMake file support is under way.

 All tests run, although they are still limited (see next steps and constraints).

 Release 0.1 is now (Feb 13, 2018) merged to the master branch: